Last updated: June 9, 2026

 SQL is still at the center of most analytics work.
 It’s how analysts pull data out of company systems and actually start working with it.

-Behind the scenes, a lot of companies are also using cloud data warehouses like Snowflake or BigQuery.
+Behind the scenes, a lot of companies are also using cloud data warehouses like Snowflake or BigQuery, with real-time Kafka streaming pipelines increasingly feeding the warehouse.
 Those platforms have changed how analytics teams store and work with data over the last few years.

 How Companies Usually Hire Analytics Talent